samsquire/ideas4/README.md

 If the range overlaps with another range that is a merge that must be resolved by a person.

-You want to cross reference the coordinates as they impact eachother.
+You want to cross reference and update the coordinates as they impact eachother.

-Determining the nearest could be nearest as a graph Search or
+If you merge one document in then all the offsets need to be updated to accommodate the new changes.

 # Generating ideas